Chengdu: Teahouse

 Tea houses are ubiquitous in the city and range from ornate traditional establishments with bamboo furniture to simple modern tea houses.
 Teas on offer include jasmine, longjing and biluochun tea.
 Tea houses are popular venues for playing mahjong, getting a massage or one's ears clean.
 Some larger tea houses offer live entertainment such as Sichuan opera performances.

 Hot pot

+Chengdu is known for its hot pot.
 Hot pot is a traditional Sichuanese dish, made by cooking vegetables, fish, and/or meat in boiling spicy broth.
 A type of food suitable for friends' gathering, hot pot attracts both local people and tourists.
-Hot pot restaurants can be found everywhere in Chengdu.
+Hot pot restaurants can be found at many places in Chengdu.